How the Simplest of Interior Choices Affect Your Mood.

 That’s because the colours stir something inside of us.

-There is a whole movement of colour psychology looking at how colour affects us as humans, create emotions in us, that you might find surprising.
+There is a whole movement of colour psychology looking at how colour affects us as humans, creates emotions in us, that you might find surprising.
 I will touch on different colours and decorating with them in your home, in another series of blog posts, but let’s just look at the overall ways in which bringing colour into your home, can affect your mood and bring happiness or tranquility, passion or alertness, for example.

 See what I mean about it being personal?